 Taste perception is an incredibly personal thing.
 One person’s delight is another’s love is another persons yuck, no way!
 Have you tried these?
 Do you love them?
 Do you prefer others.
 Suggest them in comments!

-Winner – Naturya Berry Bar
+Best Tasting Runner Up – Naturya Berry Bar

 The Naturya Berry Bar is wonderfully and creatively flavoured.
 Generous infusions of golden berries and goji berries offer a charismatic combination of tartness and sweetness.
 This bar delivers memorable flavor unlike any other bar.
 The texture is surprisingly creamy too, all round lovely.